 The first and the most important step is to implement a financial close automation system.
 This system needs to connect monthly close tasks and workflow with the workpapers/spreadsheets, and the resulting adjusting journal entries in a close system.

 As mentioned above, the financial close automation system enables the finance team to achieve an orchestrated close process by shortening the close cycle, improving the accuracy and creating the close binder for the auditors.
-In our next ebook, we will dig deeper and provide examples of how to connect tasks with workflow, collaboration, and spreadsheets in a financial close system to shorten the close cycle, increasing the accuracy.

 The next ebook will also review connected workspaces and how to “close” the system between tasks, spreadsheets and close workpapers.
 This will also ensure an updated, and current close status report, and connecting to the General Ledger it will enable adjusting journal entries posted back to the General Ledger.